Analyze Engagement Results: eNPS Report

 • Visualize shifts in sentiment over time

-• Connect engagement efforts to changes in employee loyalty
+• Connect engagement actions to shifts in sentiment

 • Identify broader trends in advocacy, such as improvements or decline during specific time periods